 Infection can sometimes spread to the testicles causing pain, swelling and inflammation.

 Avoiding passing on chlamydia to a partner

-It's good practise to get a sexual health check-up when you change sexual partner.
+It's good practice to get a sexual health check-up when you change sexual partner.

-If you have tested positive for chlamydia, all of you sexual partners in last six months should be offered a test
+If you have tested positive for chlamydia, all of your sexual partners in last 6 months should be offered a test.

 Reducing the risk of chlamydia